mahmedraza1/Learn-LMS/README.md

 ## Recent Updates (October 2025)

+### 🎯 Smart Course Highlighting System
+- **Lecture-based Highlighting**: Courses are now highlighted only when they have actual scheduled lectures for today
+- **Organized Course Display**: Today's active lectures appear at the top of the dashboard for easy access
+- **Real-time Updates**: Course highlighting updates automatically when lectures are added, edited, or deleted
+- **Better User Experience**: Students see exactly which courses have live content today

+### 📱 Enhanced Responsive Design
+- **Improved Grid Layouts**: Optimized card layouts for better responsiveness across all screen sizes
+- **Smart Breakpoints**: 3-card layout in 1280-1620px width range prevents awkward spacing
+- **Consistent Experience**: All card-based components follow the same responsive pattern
+- **Mobile-first Approach**: Progressive enhancement from mobile to desktop views

 ### 🔐 Enhanced Authentication & Admission Control
 - **Admission Status Verification**: Students must have `admission_status: 'Granted'` to access the LMS
 - **Auto-redirect**: Unauthorized users are automatically redirected to learn.pk after countdown